A 504 plan uses terms that you may not have seen or heard before.

 accommodation is a change to how or where a child is taught—or the materials used for teaching.
 Simple changes can help kids work around their learning challenges.
 For example, a teacher may allow a child who writes slowly to answer test questions orally.

 Americans with Disabilities Act (ADA): This federal civil rights law prohibits discrimination against individuals with disabilities.
 It covers schools, many workplaces, and anyone who offers goods or services to the public.
 The definition of disability in

 Disability: To get a 504 plan, a child must have a disability.
 This is a physical or mental impairment that substantially limits a person’s ability to participate in a major life activity.
 Kids who struggle with learning, reading, thinking, writing, or concentrating usually qualify.

 General education curriculum: This is the knowledge and skills that all public school students are expected to master.
 It may be

 different from state to state.
-The goal of Section 504 is to make sure that students with disabilities have access to, or can take part in, the general curriculum.
+The goal of a 504 plan is to make sure a student with a disability has access to, or can take part in, the general curriculum.